elaforge/karya/doc/derivation.md

 'Derive.Deriver.Monad.PitchCall' returns pitch signal, and a 'Derive.Deriver.Monad.ValCall' returns a tracklang Val.
 Each of note, control, and pitch calls are only in scope in their relevant tracks, but val calls are in scope in all tracks.

-Notice that NoteCall is inconsistently named, it should probably be named EventCall along with EventDeriver.
-The root of the inconsistency is that at the UI level event track means any track with events in it, while the derivation level distinguishes between event tracks that emit signals and those that emit score events.
-Since calling a track that emits score events an "event track" would be confusing since it's more specific than UI's "event track", I call it a "note track" and the name of the call found on that track follows suit.
-Phew.
+Since each call except val calls also has generator and transformer namespaces, that's a total of seven separate namespaces.

 A call may have zero or more arguments, which are parsed as 'Derive.TrackLang.Val's.
-Argument parsing and the defaulting scheme (which uses the dynamic environ) is documented in 'Derive.CallSig'.
+Argument parsing and the defaulting scheme (which uses the dynamic environ) is documented in 'Derive.Sig'.

 ### ValCall